 Ever since Addison Frei (“Fry”) began playing piano professionally at age ten in local restaurants around Lawrence, Kansas, he has garnered accolades far beyond his years.
-The New York based pianist has won first prize in several competitions including the 2017 Parmigiani Montreux Jazz Piano Solo Competition, the 2016 UNISA International Jazz Piano Competition in Pretoria, South Africa, the 2015 American Jazz Pianist Competition in Melbourne, Florida and the 2012 Jacksonville Jazz Piano Competition.
-Frei’s original compositions and imaginative arrangements can be heard on his debut album Intentions (2014), and Transit, a 2016 release highlighted by a theatrical music video starring vocalist Tahira Clayton and two tracks featuring frequent collaborator and Manhattan Transfer co-founder Janis Siegel.
-Upon participating in the 2016 Generations Jazz Festival Workshop in Frauenfeld, Switzerland, Frei earned a recording contract with TCB Records and will release a new trio album featuring bassist Tamir Shmerling and drummer Mario Gonzi.
+The New York-based pianist has won first prize in several competitions including the 2017 Parmigiani Montreux Jazz Piano Solo Competition, the 2016 UNISA International Jazz Piano Competition in Pretoria, South Africa, the 2015 American Jazz Pianist Competition in Melbourne, Florida, and the 2012 Jacksonville Jazz Piano Competition.
+He has released two albums on Armored Records, Intentions (2014) and Transit (2016), featuring frequent collaborator and Manhattan Transfer co-founder Janis Siegel.
+His latest recording on TCB Records-The Montreux Jazz Label will feature a new trio comprised of bassist Tamir Shmerling and drummer Mario Gonzi.

-A 2014 summa cum laude graduate of the prestigious University of North Texas Jazz Studies program, Frei traveled with the six-time Grammy® nominated UNT One O’Clock Lab Band to headline the Next Generation Jazz Festival in Monterey, California and can be heard on Lab 2013.
+A 2014 summa cum laude graduate of the prestigious University of North Texas Jazz Studies program, Frei traveled with the One O’Clock Lab Band to headline the Next Generation Jazz Festival in Monterey, California and can be heard on Lab 2013.
 While at UNT he had the opportunity to perform with prominent jazz artists including Christian McBride, Mike Stern, and Peter Erskine.
 Frei also gave a duo piano recital alongside his mentor, Stefan Karlsson, featuring the music of Richie Beirach.
 In 2013 the faculty honored Frei with the Outstanding Undergraduate Jazz Studies Student Award.